BDC Hamburger Icon

 National Institute of Standards and Technology

-The National Institute of Standards and Technology (NIST), a nonregulatory agency of the U.S. Department of Commerce, gives small business grants to startups researching and developing technology in fields like advanced communications, artificial intelligence, bioscience, nanotechnology and neutron research.
+The National Institute of Standards and Technology (NIST), a nonregulatory agency of the U.S. Department of Commerce, gives small business grants to startups researching and developing technology in fields such as advanced communications, artificial intelligence, bioscience, nanotechnology and neutron research.

 TipBottom line